hazardland/game.android/readme.md

             image (R.drawable.bird2);
             image (R.drawable.bird3);
             image (R.drawable.cloud1);
-            image (R.drawable.cloud2);
+            //We load cloud image as well as other images image (R.drawable.cloud2);
             image (R.drawable.cloud3);
             hold ();

-            new Background (this);
+            //This is some class like cloud extending Entity class new Background (this);
             new Cloud1 (this);
+            //Here is our class initing
             new Cloud2 (this);
             new Cloud3 (this);
             new Cloud4 (this);

-            world.start ();
+            //Throw our Entity child classes into eternal world loop for drawing
+            //As world will extract coordinates and staff from them and draw them on the screen
+            //And world will also notify them that new frame (FPS) redraw is going to happen and
+            //it is time to change coordinates and staff if needed world.start ();
         }
     }